About

 Equity: We support discovery that is accelerated in a diverse and inclusive research community.

-Excellence: We commit ourselves to the pursuit of excellence in research and graduate education.
+Excellence: We commit ourselves to the pursuit of excellence in research.

 Well-being: We foster a balanced, supportive environment that enables our community to thrive.